 Additional testing in specific circumstances

 Bloody diarrhea — For patients with bloody diarrhea, at least two potential pathogens, EHEC and Entamoeba, warrant additional testing.
-In addition to culture, we check bloody stools for Shiga toxin and fecal leukocytes or lactoferrin, if available; if the fecal leukocyte/lactoferrin test is negative, we test for amebiasis.
+In addition to culture, we check bloody stools for Shiga toxin and, if available, fecal leukocytes or lactoferrin; if the fecal leukocyte/lactoferrin test is negative, we test for amebiasis.
 The possibility of noninfectious etiologies may also warrant further evaluation.

-Because of the possibility of EHEC as a cause of bloody diarrhea, such samples should undergo direct testing (with immunoassays or molecular tests) for Shiga toxin.
+●Because of the possibility of EHEC as a cause of bloody diarrhea, such samples should undergo direct testing (with immunoassays or molecular tests) for Shiga toxin.
 Many laboratories will do this automatically with bloody specimens.
 Although E. coli O157:H7 can be isolated on sorbitol-MacConkey agar and identified with antigen testing, other strains of Shiga toxin producing E. coli cannot be identified in this way.
+Many multiplex molecular tests will also test for Shiga toxin as part of the panel.
 Clinicians should confirm with their clinical laboratory how the Shiga toxin test is performed (so that they can submit the sample optimally) and whether it is automatically performed or requires a specific request.
 (See "Clinical manifestations, diagnosis and treatment of enterohemorrhagic Escherichia coli (EHEC) infection", section on 'Diagnosis'.)

-Bloody diarrhea can also be caused by intestinal amebiasis, particularly in extended (>1 month) travelers to or migrants from areas of the world where this infection is endemic (India, Africa, Mexico, and parts of Central and South America), men who have sex with men (MSM), or institutionalized individuals.
-Although the utility of fecal leukocytes in the evaluation of acute diarrhea in general is limited because variability of performance of this test [21-23], the presence of bloody diarrhea in the absence of fecal leukocytes is suggestive of amebiasis, as these organisms destroy leukocytes.
+●Bloody diarrhea can also be caused by intestinal amebiasis, particularly in extended (>1 month) travelers to or migrants from areas of the world where this infection is endemic (India, Africa, Mexico, and parts of Central and South America), men who have sex with men (MSM), or institutionalized individuals.
+Although the utility of fecal leukocytes in the evaluation of acute diarrhea in general is limited because variability of performance of this test [24-26], the presence of bloody diarrhea in the absence of fecal leukocytes is suggestive of amebiasis, as these organisms destroy leukocytes.
 The fecal lactoferrin test is an agglutination assay that is also a marker for fecal leukocytes but may have greater accuracy because of fewer issues with user variability .
-Another biomarker of intestinal inflammation is calprotectin, which serves mostly to determine activity of inflammatory bowel disease.
+Another biomarker of intestinal inflammation is calprotectin, which serves mostly to determine activity of inflammatory bowel disease but has an uncertain role in infectious diarrhea.
 When there is bloody diarrhea with few or no fecal leukocytes, stool should be sent for evaluation for amebiasis, which can be diagnosed on stool by microscopy, antigen testing, or molecular methods.
 (See "Intestinal Entamoeba histolytica amebiasis", section on 'Diagnosis'.)